crossbario/autobahn-python/examples/twisted/websocket/wrapping/README.md

 **Autobahn**|Python provides facilities to wrap existing stream-based Twisted factories and protocols with WebSocket.
 That means, you can run any stream-based protocol *over* WebSocket without any modification to the existing protocol and factory.

 Why would you want to do that?
-For example, to run write a VNC, SSH or IMAP client in JavaScript and run it in a HTML5 browser.
+For example, to create a VNC, SSH, IRC, IMAP or other client for some existing protocol that runs on browsers, and connects to an *unmodified* server.

 ## WebSocket Transport Scheme